peidong/Don-vim/README.md

       | .__/ \___|_|      \_/ |_|_| |_| |_|
       |_|

-pei-vim is a vim configuration for Vim, Gvim and [MacVim](https://github.com/macvim-dev/macvim), and it is conpatible on Windows, Linux, \*nix and Mac.
+pei-vim is a vim configuration for Vim, Gvim and [MacVim](https://github.com/macvim-dev/macvim), and it is compatible on Windows, Linux, \*nix and Mac.
 The distribution is fully customisable using `~/.vimrc.local`, `~/.vimrc.bundles.local`, and `~/.vimrc.before.local` files.

 # Screenshot